orbithaloguy/tkinter-python-projects/README.md

 ---

 ## Upcoming Projects
- - **Simple Pixel Editor**
-  A simple pixel editor that allows you to draw, save and export your drawings.
-- **Weather App (Static)**
+- **Weather App (With API)**
-  A GUI app that displays mock weather info for selected cities.
-Ideal for practicing layout and widget design (no API).
+  A GUI app that showcases weather and other properties of the desired country or city.

 - **Unit Converter**
   A unit conversion tool supporting categories like length, weight, and temperature, all via dropdown menus.